joaoaab/8PuzzleSolver/README.md

 All the extern Libraries are already in the /libs folder so all you need is a webserver to serve the index.html with the javascript.
 I personally recommend using VSCode with the LiveServer Extension, it makes life so much easier :+1:

+or you can access the project through the github pages [clicking here](https://joaoaab.github.io/8PuzzleSolver/)

 ## What it does
 Currently it applies two complete algorithm to solve the puzzle
 * [A* or A Star](https://en.wikipedia.org/wiki/A*_search_algorithm)